Artist-led Cohort Residencies

-Mentorship Residencies are artist-led thematic residencies that explore learning and making in cohort models.
-For the 2025 season, two emerging mentee artists will join a mentor artist at the residency for a 2-week period to develop their practice, engage in conversation and research, and collectively think through intersections in their practices and ways of working.
+Artist-led cohort residencies are thematic residencies that explore learning and making in cohort models.
+For the 2025 season, the artist-led cohort model reflected a mentorship model, with mentorships led by Ramey Newell, Jay Pahre, and Jay White and attended by two mentee artists for reach residency.
+In 2026, we are shifting to an artist-led cohort model, with three artists joining an artist lead at the residency.
+This is a period for artists to develop their practice, engage in conversation and research, and collectively think through intersections in their practices and ways of working.

 2025 Mentorship Residencies are generously supported by the BC Arts Council.